NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

     response = requests.get(url, headers=headers) # <- inject trace context into headers
     # ...
 ```

-OpenTelemetry's data transmission system includes the concept of [propagators](https://opentelemetry-python.readthedocs.io/en/latest/api/propagate.html).
-Propagators serialize context, so it can traverse the network along with the request.
-Let's import the [`inject`](https://opentelemetry-python.readthedocs.io/en/latest/api/propagate.html#opentelemetry.propagate.inject) function from OpenTelemetry's `propagate` API.
-Create an empty dictionary and `inject` the headers from the current context into it.
-All we have to do now is to include this context in outgoing requests.
-The requests `get` method has a second argument that allows us to pass in information that will be sent as request headers.

 ```bash
 Headers included in outbound request: